pyvista/pyvista/CONTRIBUTING.md

 8. Create a list of all changes for the release.
-It is often helpful to leverage [GitHub's *compare* feature](https://github.com/pyvista/pyvista/compare) to see the differences from the last tag and the `master` branch.
+It is often helpful to leverage [GitHub's *compare* feature](https://github.com/pyvista/pyvista/compare) to see the differences from the last tag and the `main` branch.
 Be sure to acknowledge new contributors by their GitHub username and place mentions where appropriate if a specific contributor is to thank for a new feature.